Police car: Ghost car

-A Dodge Charger Pursuit used as a ghost car by the Florida Highway Patrol.
-The white markings are only visible because light is being shined on them at an angle; otherwise, they are almost the same color as the vehicle itself, as seen near the rear.
+Dodge Charger Pursuit used as a ghost car by the Florida Highway Patrol.
+The white markings have been made visible by a light shined on them at an angle; otherwise, they are almost the same color as the vehicle itself, as seen near the rear.

 A ghost car, also called a stealth car or semi-marked car, is a police car that combines elements of both an unmarked car and a marked patrol car, featuring markings that are either similar colors to the vehicle's body paint, or are reflective graphics that are difficult to see unless illuminated by lights or viewed at certain angles.
 Ghost cars are often used for traffic enforcement, though they may also be used in lieu of unmarked cars in jurisdictions where they are prohibited or have their enforcement capabilities limited, such as being unable to conduct traffic stops.
 In these cases, the markings on ghost cars may be sufficient to legally count as marked police cars, despite the markings being difficult to see.